“When in darkness… the only thing you can be expected to be is yourself.”

 “Now you see it, the image that was hiding behind.
 The unseen residue catches the powder, holds tight, to make itself seen.
 Residues attract residues.
-For photopaper, it is not powder but developing solution that emphasizes the residues, not air that disperses the excess but vinegar and water.
+For photopaper, it is not powder but developing solution that emphasizes the residues.
+It’s not air that disperses the excess, but vinegar and water.
 But in the end, the effect is the same.
 Hidden truths are unveiled.”

 Celia: Her brows lift.

 “You’re like… really into this stuff.
 That was kind of poetic.”
 Even if it is weird.
 “But why the basement?
 Are you double-dipping?
 Getting paid while you get paid?”
 Daddy wouldn’t like that.
 Daddy wouldn’t like that at all.